scientist-softserv/derivative-rodeo/README.md

 `Derivative::Rodeo` is designed in such a way that it can run within an application or as part of a distributed architecture (e.g. AWS Lambdas).
 Further, it is designed for extension and configuration; through well-documented interfaces and modular boundaries.

 It is also designed to provide insight into configuration and failures through custom exceptions and logging.
-It has a fail early mindset; first verifying that the desired derivatives don't creat circular dependencies; flattening those dependencies into a chain which we process one link at a time, via [Derivative::Rodeo::Process](./lib/derivative/rodeo/process.rb).
+It has a fail early mind set; first verifying that the desired derivatives don't create circular dependencies; flattening those dependencies into a chain which we process one link at a time, via [Derivative::Rodeo::Process](./lib/derivative/rodeo/process.rb).

 Last, the test suite covers a significant portion of the code; exercising both unit tests and functional tests that can run on a developers machine to help ensure the desired behavior.

 ## Diagrams

 - [Conceptual Diagram](#conceptual-diagram) :: The top-level concept of what the Derivative::Rodeo orchestrates.
-- [Process Diagram](#proces-diagram) :: The low-level diagram of how the [Derivative::Rodeo::Process](./lib/derivative/rodeo/process.rb) works.
+- [Process Diagram](#process-diagram) :: The low-level diagram of how the [Derivative::Rodeo::Process](./lib/derivative/rodeo/process.rb) works.
 - [Interaction with Spacestone](#interaction-with-spacestone) :: How the `Derivative::Rodeo` interacts with [SpaceStone](https://github.com/scientist-softserv/space_stone).
 - [Interaction with Hyrax Ingest](#interaction-with-hyrax-ingest) :: Leverage the Hyrax::DerivativeService plugins to override the default behavior.